Skip to content

 • Total

-• Payment method (Credit or Cash)
+• Payment method (Card, Cash, or Other)

 When a refund is issued in Stripe, the order's payment status updates here automatically.
 There is no separate sync step.